gregogolla/investrak-iicdocs/README.md

 # Home

-?>This guide provides you an introduction into the InvesTrak application platform and helps you navigate through its pages and modules so you understand how it works.
+?>This guide provides you an introduction into the InvesTrak Application Platform and helps you navigate through its pages and modules so you understand how it works.

 ## Introduction